bpFarrell/bpfarrell.github.io/_posts/2019-08-18-Metroid_Visors.markdown

 {% endhighlight %}
 ![Additive Example](/Assets/Xray_additiveTest2.gif)

-This effect is starting to look a bit closer to what we want, but now we need to darken based off of the depth of the surface.
-Inside the shader We need to calculate the `clip space` position for each vertex, and thus fragment.
+This effect is starting to look a bit closer to what we want, but the x-ray visor starts to darken objects based off of the depth of the surface.
+Inside the shader, we need to calculate the [`clip space`](https://docs.unity3d.com/Manual/SL-BuiltinFunctions.html) position for each vertex, and thus fragment.
 Once calculated we will put the screen position into the `varying v2f` so our fragment shader can read it.
 {% highlight c++ %}
 struct v2f
 {